ahmadhassan90/Restaurant_Name_Generator/README.md

 - **Restaurant Name Generator**: Given a cuisine, the model generates a creative name for a restaurant.
 - **Menu Items Generator**: For a given restaurant name, the model generates a list of menu items.
 - **Easy Setup**: The project uses LangChain and OpenAI to make it easy to generate restaurant-related content.
+- **Frontend**: The project uses streamlit library of python for the frontend development.

 ## Usage